unicode-org/message-format-wg/exploration/default-registry-and-mf1-compatibility.md

 It also contains a section comparing MF1 (as embodied by ICU4J) and MF2 to ensure that we don't forget something.

-Implementations MAY provide other selectors or functions using the mechanisms defined by MF2 but these will not be considered for the LDML45 default registry.
+Implementations MAY provide other selectors or formatters using the mechanisms defined by MF2 but these will not be considered for the LDML45 default registry.
-The default registry is a foundational set of selectors and functions that an implementation claiming MF2 compatibility is required to supply.
+The default registry is a foundational set of selectors and formatters that an implementation claiming MF2 compatibility is required to supply.
 Therefore, addition to this list requires a higher level of rigor.